LenNerd42/LenNerd42/README.md

 # Who am I?

-Hello, I'm TheCreator.
+Hello, I'm LenNerd.
 I'm a game dev and YouTuber from Germany, but I rarely make games or videos. :grinning:

 > "Any fool can write code that a computer can understand.
 Good programmers write code humans can understand."
 >